what1s1ove/whatislove.dev/apps/whatislove-dev/src/articles/the-product-owner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/index.md

 ---
-title: 'The product owner comes and says: We need to rewrite everything from Node to Deno...'
+title: 'The product owner comes and says: We need to rewrite everything from Node to Deno…'
-description: This article delves into a comparison of Deno and Node.js, exploring their similarities, differences, and the potential for Deno to replace Node.js.
-Imagine a scenario where a product owner mandates the transition from Node to Deno.
-Do we need a complete rewrite?
-Let's try to find it out.
+description: 'Assessing Deno versus Node.js: similarities, differences, and potential.
+Can Deno replace Node.js without a complete rewrite?
+Let’s find out.'
 date: 2021-04-21
 tags:
   - JS